World Chess Championship 1972: Game 2: Fischer forfeits

 After the first game the match organizers removed the "towers" and the backstage camera, and "they've found a great new place for the cameras–completely invisible and inaudible."
 Fischer wasn't satisfied with the partial changes, saying he wanted "all cameras out" and refused to proceed to the hall.
 At the starting time of the game, the match chief arbiter Lothar Schmid walked onto the stage and started Fischer's clock.
 The challenger had 60 minutes to make his first move before the game resulted in a forfeit.
 Fischer didn't appear.
-At that time, Fischer told Icelandic Chess Federation President Gudmundur Thorarinsson that, "they forfeit me that's it I'm taking the next plane back home".
+At that time, Fischer told Icelandic Chess Federation President Guðmundur G. Thórarinsson that, "they forfeit me, that's it I'm taking the next plane back home".
 Thirty minutes into the game, Chester Fox agreed to remove cameras for one game, "pending further discussion".
 When Fischer heard about it, he demanded to set the clock back to its original time before he would play.
 Schmid refused.
-Fridrik Olafsson, Icelandic Grandmaster and Fischer's friend, intervened twelve minutes before the forfeit, but Fischer continued insisting on his demands telling Olafsson "talk to me about everything but the match.
-I lost interest in it six months ago."
-Olafsson described his impression of the Fischer on the day as "not very coherent.
+Friðrik Ólafsson, Icelandic Grandmaster and Fischer's friend, intervened twelve minutes before the forfeit, but Fischer continued insisting on his demands telling Ólafsson "talk to me about everything but the match.
+I lost interest in it six months ago." Ólafsson described his impression of the Fischer on the day as "not very coherent.
 He was quite upset and he said he thought that there was a conspiracy against him by the Icelandic Chess Federation, which he believed was a communist front."